 Aquilegia ‘Red Hobbit' is a compact version of the popular Aquilegia ‘Crimson Star'.
 This is a low-growing, bushy, clump-forming columbine that typically rises to only 30-40cm tall when in flower.
 Large, up facing, long-spurred, two-tone flowers with star-like, creamy white corollas and with crimson red sepals and spurs.
 Bushy yellow stamens add a third colour.
 It flowers in late spring.
 The almost fern-like, basal green foliage with a bluish tinge is somewhat suggestive of Thalictrum.

-Aquilegia vulgaris 'Dorothy Rose'
+Aquilegia vulgaris 'Rose Queen'

 Aquilegia vulgaris 'Nora Barlow'